 - Please Spare Him, My Liege!: Esther pleads with Ahasuerus to cancel Haman's plans for genocide of her people.
 Ahasuerus tells her that nothing that is signed and sealed with the king's signet ring can be revoked, but also allows her to have new orders written that allow the Jews to defend themselves on the day the genocide would take place.

 - Plunder: Although the Jews who were allowed to defend themselves from Haman's forces on the day the genocide would take place were allowed by decree to take the property of their assailants as plunder for themselves, the Jews refuse to do so, proving that they were only interested in protecting themselves.

 - Replacement Goldfish: Ahasuerus holds a competition to find himself a beautiful wife to replace his divorced one Vashti.

 - Rags to Royalty: Esther gets hand-picked to be the queen.

 - Robbing the Dead: Part of the law Haman proposed was that anyone who killed a Jew was allowed to take their possessions.
 Averted when the law allowing the Jews to fight back was passed: While it contained a similar proviso, the Jews did not plunder those they killed.

 - Royal Harem: The home of all the women selected for the Beauty Contest.

 - Suddenly Ethnicity: To stop Haman's planned pogrom, Esther makes the big reveal that she's Jewish.
 Granted, the audience has known this all along, but her own husband is astonished to find out.

 - There Are No Coincidences: "It so happened" is a recurring line in this book.

-- World's Most Beautiful Woman: Esther is determined to be by Xerxes.
+- World's Most Beautiful Woman: Esther is declared to be this by Ahasuerus.